allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 by non-technical users in our Admin application.

 **Reusable components**<br/>
-Each page is assembled from boxes like Header, ShowCase, OfferList, Tabs.
+Each page is assembled from boxes like AllegroHeader, ShowCase, OfferList, Tabs.
 Boxes are configured to show required content, typically provided via REST API by backend services.